verement/etamoo/README.md

 be.**

 _At present, the code will load a database and listen for network connections.
-You can connect using any `telnet` client and interact with the MOO environment, however no changes to the database will be saved, and a few other features have also yet to be implemented._
+You can connect using `telnet` or your favorite MUD client and interact with the MOO environment, however no changes to the database will be saved, and a few other features have also yet to be implemented._

 About
 =====